lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

 + **The problem to be studied.** Give a statement in what research issues the study will address and in what ways.
 + **Previous work on the problem.** By clearly describing previous work, we can better describe the current limitations and the need for new methodology.
 It also gives us an opportunity to demonstrate knowledge of the area and helps others relate our current work to other scientific areas.
 + **Research methodology.** This section explains how we are going to conduct our research and the method we choose for our research question.
 Explain why the specific method is suitable for the research and how will it help us attain the research goals.
 The research methodology will give us an organized plan for the research.
 + **The software requirements.** It should be noted that software (or algorithm) is the core of the paper.
 The software requirements define the boundaries of the problem.
-It can also prevent the thesis from going off the topic we research on.
+It can also prevent the paper from going off the topic we research on.
 + **Significance of the Research.** The significance of the research will identify the importance of our work.
 It should be mainly stated in the introductory paragraph.
 We should highlight how the research is beneficial to the development of specific fields in Computer Science.
 + **A schedule for tasks**.
 It will remind us finish the task on time.